Strategies for Health

 Think about all the ways you can move.
 Are there certain hobbies like walking, hiking, swimming, biking, canoeing, exercise classes, weight lifting, dancing, fencing, ice skating, soccer, volleyball, etc that you enjoy or think you might like?

-If you are not easily motivated, make a “buy-in” game where you can’t do something you enjoy until you have gotten in your exercise/movement for the day and stick to your agreement
+If you are not easily motivated, make a “buy-in” game where you agree not to do something you enjoy until you have completed your exercise/movement for the day and stick to your agreement.

 Play music to help motivate you or sing yourself as you move